shaketbaby/directory-named-webpack-plugin/README.md

+### master is for Webpack V2, please use 1.x versions for Webpack V1

 ## What
 Normally, Webpack looks for **index** file when the path passed to `require` points to a directory; which means there may have a lot of **index** files.